AwkwardTurtle42/AwkwardTurtle42.github.io/Callings/Animal's Companion.md

 ## Core Ability - Animal Companion

-Your familiar is unfailingly loyal and will follow your commands.
+Your companion is unfailingly loyal and will follow your commands.

 Should the worst happen, your companion will return to your side from beyond the Black River as a ghost.